microsoftgraph/group-membership-management-tenant/README.md

 *Points to remember:*
         * *Try logging into SQL database via Azure Portal by adding the IP address*

-Note:
-PlaceMembershipObtainer is not being deployed by default, if you need to deploy it, you will need to grant access to the database as well.

 ## Grant the service connection access to SQL Server Database

 Your service connection needs MSI access to the SQL Server DB so it can deploy the DACPAC file.